RapidProjectH2020/rapid-android-DemoApp/README.md

 <img src="http://rapid-project.eu/files/rapid-android-demo1.png" width="240">
 </p>

-## Installing and Testing the Demo
+### Installing
-The demo will show how portion of the application's code can be run locally on the device or can be offloaded on a remote VM.
+The demo shows how portion of the application's code can be run locally on the device or can be offloaded on a remote VM.
 Installation steps:
-1. Clone this project on Android Studio.
+1. Clone this project in Android Studio.
 2. Install the demo application in an Android device (a phone with Android 4.1+ is recommended).
 3. Install the Android-x86 VM we provide on a computer that is reachable by the phone device (i.e. the phone can ping the VM).
    * Install [VirtualBox](https://www.virtualbox.org/) on the computer.